Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Case Study 0: Comparing Gaussian and non-Gaussian, classical and quantum CA QNS protocols

-with $g$ representing the coupling strength, $\beta_{x/y}(t)$ denoting classical stochastic processes along defined directions, and $\tau$ being the Pauli operator for the environment qubit.
+where $g$ represents the coupling strength, $\beta_{x/y}(t)$ denote classical stochastic processes in the defined directions, and $\tau$ is the Pauli operator for the environment qubit.
 The bath operator $B(t) = \beta_x(t)\tau_x + \beta_y(t) \tau_y $ is constructed by relating these two stochastic functions to a main stochastic function:

 where $\tilde{T}> 0$ is chosen such that $[B(t),B(t')]\neq 0$ for $t\neq t'$, and $t \in [0, \infty)$.